 Resilience of rail infrastructure

-The Secretary of State requested an assessment of the impact of extreme weather on the resilience and safe performance of our rail network and an initial report was provided in September last year.
-An update is now available, which includes the reports and recommendations from independent taskforces led by renowned experts Lord Robert Mair and Dame Julia Slingo.
+Following the tragic incident, we commissioned an assessment of the impact of extreme weather on the resilience and safe performance of the railway, and an initial report was provided in September 2020.
+In March 2021, we provided an update which included the reports and recommendations from independent taskforces we set up – one on earthworks and one on weather – led respectively by renowned experts Lord Robert Mair and Dame Julia Slingo.